cmsg-iot/ESP-Web-Console/README.md

 ## Contact us

-if you have any question or requirement, welcom to send us a mail !
+if you have any questions or requirements, welcom to send us a mail !

 [service@sgiot.com.tw](mailto:service@sgiot.com.tw)